 The NNECL website provides information on events and further resources.

 Who Cares?
 Scotland works on behalf of care experienced young people to influence change in Scotland, and ensure their voice is heard on the issues that matter to them.
 Visit their website for more information.

-If you're applying for student finance through Student Finance England or Wales, and are not supported by your family (estranged), you can find information about support, financing your studies and accommodation options in the Stand Alone student guide.
+If you're applying for student finance through Student Finance England or Wales, and are not supported by your parents due to a breakdown in your relationship (known as estranged), you can find information about support, financing your studies and accommodation options in the Stand Alone student guide.